 Myth #4: A Negative Celiac Tests Means Your Negative for Life

 Researchers have learned that a negative celiac disease test only means you don’t have celiac at this moment in time, but it doesn’t say anything about your future chances of getting the autoimmune disorder.
+This is why the vast majority of celiac disease patients are diagnosed later in life.

 If you have the gene and eat gluten, at some point the disease can “turn on.”
 It’s not a sure thing, but it’s certainly a possibility.